 (e) Any action it considers necessary or advisable concerning any industrial claim or actual, threatened, impending or probable industrial dispute or in settlement of any industrial claim or dispute, and to authorise the Chief Executive to serve logs of claims on such general classes or groups of employers as it may determine from time to time.
 Such logs of claims may take such form as the Chief Executive shall determine unless specified otherwise by Federal Council.

-(f) The determination of the rate of entrance fees, payments and contributions to be paid by members of the Association.
+(f) The determination of the rate of payments and contributions to be paid by members of the Association.

 (g) The determination of the proportions of Association funds to be allocated to Branch funds.